MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/PayablesManagement.md

 select * from PM00400 where DOCTYPE = ' ' or DOCTYPE = '0'
 select * from PM00400 where DCSTATUS = ' ' OR DCSTATUS = '0'

-If you get any results, delete them via SQL.
+If you get any results, delete them in SQL Server.

+> [!IMPORTANT]
-**Be sure to try this in a TEST company first and make a good restorable backup before proceeding in LIVE before performing the next steps** delete PM00400 where DOCTYPE = ' ' or DOCTYPE = '0' delete PM00400 where DCSTATUS = ' ' OR DCSTATUS = '0'
+> Make sure that you try this in a TEST company first, and that you take a good restorable backup before proceeding in LIVE before performing the next steps

+- delete PM00400 where DOCTYPE = ' ' or DOCTYPE = '0'
+- delete PM00400 where DCSTATUS = ' ' OR DCSTATUS = '0'

 After running the delete statements you will need to run Checklinks on the Payables History and Payables transactions Logical Files.
 (Under: Microsoft Dynamics GP menu >> Maintenance >> Check Links)
 Choose Series of Purchasing and insert the above tables to the right and choose OK.